-Meals are carefully prepared in the school kitchen to ensure that pupils are offered nutritious and well balanced lunches including vegetarian and cultural dietary choices.
+Meals are carefully prepared in the school kitchen by chef Len and his dedicated team to ensure that pupils are offered nutritious and well-balanced lunches including vegetarian and cultural dietary choices.

 There are three lunchtime options: